lmvjack/cmdata/README.md

 ## Running
 Make sure to enter your virtual environment before running the program.<br>
 In the project directory run the main file.
-You will be prompted to insert the csv input filename and the HTML output filename.
+You will be prompted to insert the input filename and the HTML output filename.
 ```aiignore
 pipenv run python main.py
 ```